Orlando Arcia Player Props: Braves vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.49 team ERA ranks 22nd among all league pitching staffs.
+- The Pirates have the 22nd-ranked team ERA across all league pitching staffs (4.50).

-- Pirates pitchers combine to give up the sixth-fewest home runs in baseball (121 total, 1.1 per game).
+- Pirates pitchers combine to allow the sixth-fewest home runs in baseball (122 total, 1.1 per game).

-- The righty last pitched on Wednesday against the Detroit Tigers, when he threw three innings, allowing four earned runs while giving up three hits.
+- His last time out came on Thursday against the Milwaukee Brewers, when the righty threw five innings, surrendering eight earned runs while allowing nine hits.

-- The 27-year-old has an ERA of 5.18, with 8.5 strikeouts per nine innings, in nine games this season.
-Opponents are batting .269 against him.

 © 2023 Data Skrive.
 All rights reserved.